martony38/Running-Trails-Map/README.md

 ### Optional: Use your own API keys

 Create a Firebase project and add a Firebase Realtime Database by following this [guide](https://firebase.google.com/docs/database/web/start?authuser=0).
+Upload the content of *default_firebase_database.json* if you want to populate the database with default locations.

 Get a free api key for [TrailAPI](http://www.trailapi.com/).